Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 2. You already are on a Nix machine.

-This makes it very frustrating to actually get started, especially on non-standard harware such as the Raspberry Pi.
+This makes it very frustrating to actually get started, especially on non-standard hardware such as the Raspberry Pi.
 A lot of these issues can be smoothed over by a friend who can act as your spirit guide.
 I write this as someone who has been a Linux user 20 years and who works on open source packaging problems ([conda-forge](https://conda-forge.org)).